-Dynamic modules that are created using the New-Module cmdlet can be named using the Name parameter of the cmdlet.
+Dynamic modules that are created by the New-Module cmdlet can be named using the Name parameter of the cmdlet.

-Modules imported from assembly objects using the Import-Module -Assembly command are named using the following syntax:
+Modules imported from assembly objects by the Import-Module -Assembly command are named according to the following syntax:

 "dynamic_code_module_" + assembly.GetName().

-When storing files under a user folder, you have to create the following path.
+When you store files in a user folder, you have to create the following path.
 Notice that each module is in its own folder.
-(It is possible to nest modules, but for the most part there will be a root module that has the same name as the module folder.)
+(It is possible to nest modules, but for the most part there is a root module that has the same name as the module folder.)

-When storing files under the system folder, you have to create the following path.
-Notice that when you work within the system folder, Windows prompts you each time that you create, copy over, or remove a file.
+When you store files in the system folder, you have to create the following path.
+When you work within the system folder, Windows prompts you each time that you create, copy over, or remove a file.
 Also, when you run cmdlets that access these locations, the Windows PowerShell session that you use to run these commands needs to be opened with administrator privileges.

 Module Cmdlets and Variables

 The following cmdlets and variables are provided by Windows PowerShell for the creation and management of modules.